mmuustafa/Filmify/README.md

  What are the features that the project provides?
  - The project will reccomend movies based on users' preferences on genere, duration, interests, and group settings or number of people watching the movie.
 We also want to add a feature that stores movies that users have already watched.
 A user can provide a name of a movie that he/she likes and the application can recommend a list of movies that the user might like.

- > You also need to set up an empty project board using GitHub projects (board view with default columns).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
-All columns should be in the right order.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column